Reality Check: Knowledge for sale?

 But it could also be friends or family members writing an essay on a student's behalf.

-Companies offering these sort of services are known as "essay mills".
+Companies offering these sort of services are known as essay mills.

 The fee will usually depend on the essay subject, length and deadline.

 Some essay mills - including EduBirdie - claim that the essays they provide are "100% plagiarism free".
-But even if the essay you buy doesn't necessarily contain copied material, the act of submitting it as your own is itself a form of plagiarism - according to the Quality Assurance Agency (QAA) which monitors standards in UK higher education.
+But even if the essay you buy doesn't necessarily contain copied material, the act of submitting it as your own is itself a form of plagiarism - according to the Quality Assurance Agency (QAA), which monitors standards in UK higher education.

 A student caught doing this could face serious penalties - including expulsion.